Presento: Public Speaking Preparation Platform Case Study

 A participant's impression on Presento

-Helping students improve their public speaking is an interesting challenge
+Conclusion: Helping students improve their public speaking is an interesting challenge

 Thank you for reading this case study.
 I hope you enjoy it!